University Programs & Scholarships

-The value of the award is $158 per enrolled credit (2020-21 school year).
-To be eligible for the Florida Medallion Scholars, a student must:
+The value of the award is $158 per enrolled credit (2021-22 school year).
+Please refer to the link below for eligibility requirements for the Florida Medallion Scholars award.

 A 2.75 cumulative GPA is required for renewal.
 Recipients must also successfully complete a minimum of 24 credits annually for renewal.

 The annual value of the award is $2,841 (2020-21 School Year).
 This grant provides tuition assistance not based on need to Florida residents for attendance at eligible independent nonprofit Florida colleges and universities.
 Requirements for EASE are:

 - Must be a permanent state resident for one year prior to the start of classes and be resident for other than educational purposes

 - Must enroll full-time (12 or more credits per semester).
 Students must successfully complete a minimum of 12 credits for each semester of award receipt and maintain a minimum 2.0 cumulative GPA for renewal.

 - Must submit identification showing that you have been a Florida resident for over a year.
 Here are the acceptable forms of accepted identification.

 The annual value of the award varies from year to year based on legislative appropriations.
 The maximum value of the award is $2,612, but individual awards may vary based on availability of funds.
 This is a need-based grant for Florida residents with the highest need who meet the state’s eligibility requirements.